Murder of James Curran

 James Curran (c.
 1962 – 3 April 2005) was the victim of a politically charged murder conspiracy in Ireland.

 Background

 James Curran was a native of The Liberties, Dublin, a neighborhood heavily beset since the 1980s by both drugs abuse and drug dealing.
 From a young age "Jimmy", as he was called by friends, was a fitness fanatic who regularly ran marathons and had a keen interest in martial arts for which he won numerous awards and even a world title in kickboxing.

-Curran repeatedly denounced the involvement of former Irish republican paramilitary's involvement in extorting protection money from well-known drug dealers in the south inner city.
+Curran repeatedly denounced the involvement of former Irish republican paramilitaries in extorting protection money from well-known drug dealers in the south inner city.
 In return for these payments, the IRA both allowed the dealers to continue with their business, but were also on call to help the drug dealers with any "difficulties".

 Christmas incident

 In a Dublin pub shortly after Christmas 2004, Curran witnessed Bernard Dempsey and "his associates taking an envelope of cash from members of a well-known heroin dealing gang".
 Dempsey was a former local Provisional IRA commander turned "election activist" for Sinn Féin's Aengus Ó Snodaigh.
 In response to this, Curran, "who had personal experience of the damage heroin had done to his local community ... began shouting down the bar at Dempsey - 'Here, I'll buy you a pint.
 This is not drug money.
 This is clean money'".
 This infuriated Dempsey.